The temporary visa lasts for two years while a decision is made about your permanent visa. It allows you to:

 What Will I Need to Send?

-You will need a range of documents to support your application to prove your identify, show that you have good health and character and to prove your relationship.
+You will need a range of documents to support your application to prove your identity, show that you have good health and character and to prove your relationship.
 The identity documents include:

 - copies of your passport